Virulence

 Virulence is a pathogen's or microorganism's ability to cause damage to a host.

-In most, especially in animal systems, virulence refers to the degree of damage caused by a microbe to its host.
+In most cases, especially in animal systems, virulence refers to the degree of damage caused by a microbe to its host.
 The pathogenicity of an organism—its ability to cause disease—is determined by its virulence factors.
 In the specific context of gene for gene systems, often in plants, virulence refers to a pathogen's ability to infect a resistant host.
+Virulence can also be transferred using a plasmid.